NextronSystems/analysis-cockpit-manual/upgrade/cluster.rst

 You Elasticsearch Cluster will now be in a "red" state, since your Analysis Cockpit is still running on an older version of Elasticsearch.
-You need to continue with the upgrade, and should see the cluster changing to a "green" state throughout.
+This is expected as long as you did not finish your Analysis Cockpit upgrade.
+You should see the cluster changing to a "green" state throughout the upgrade of your Analysis Cockpit.

 To finish your upgrade, connect to your Analysis Cockpit via SSH.
 We will run the following command on the command line